-This gastric bile occurs just before the recovering proton-pumps start to produce acid so shortly the refluxed liquid will be bile-tainted acid.
+This gastric bile occurs just before the recovering proton-pumps start to produce acid so shortly after this the refluxed liquid will be bile-tainted acid.
 Unless you regurgitate gastric juice so you can taste it, the symptoms of acid, bile and acid plus bile are indistinguishable.

 A search for PPI cancer or PPI oesophageal cancer is revealing.
 But there are many published papers which indicate that PPIs do increase the chances on both gastric and oesophageal cancer developing.
 However none of these identify the mechanism (which I explain on the page: How and why PPIs can cause Barrett's oesophagus which changes to oesophageal adenocarcinoma) so they have almost all been discounted by the medical profession, or even "disproved".
 However I have found no satifactory disproof - it is exceedingly difficult to disprove a scientific finding.

-Could Proton Pump Inhibitors Cause Cancer?.
+- Could Proton Pump Inhibitors Cause Cancer?.
 I quote "In addition to increased risk of osteoporotic fractures, Clostridium difficile, and other infections, proton pump inhibitors (PPIs) may have also contributed to the sharp rise in gastroesophageal malignant diseases seen over the past 2 decades.
 This is especially true for esophageal adenocarcinoma, which was previously uncommon, and mirrors the increased use of these drugs."

 This paper is academic rather than scientific as it talks about symptoms: the assumption is made that these are acid rebound, but they could just as easily have been bile rebound!
 No measurements were made.